 Before the bill enters open discussion there has already been criticism levelled at the legislation from both landlords and tenants.

-Many private landlords are concerned that the removal of section 21 eviction rights will leave them without protection from anti-social or delinquent tenants.
+Many private landlords were concerned that the removal of section 21 eviction rights would leave them without protection from anti-social or delinquent tenants, although this legislation has now been removed from the bill.
 Similarly, as interest rates on mortgage products and operational costs across the board rise, some private landlords believe that tenants’ rights to appeal rent increases would render their properties unprofitable.

 Many tenants, meanwhile, are concerned about the increased powers landlords are to be granted to evict tenants who miss rent payments or are deemed ‘anti-social’ – section 8 evictions.
 The bill both broadens the definitions of what would constitute anti-social behaviour and expedites the eviction process in these circumstances.